"Dem don price": Video as Zazu is seen causing 'kasala' at O2 Arena Ilorin

-Portable Wreaks Havoc at Ilorin O2 Arena, Spotted with Plank As Onlookers Appease Him in Video
+Portable Threatens Havoc at Ilorin O2 Arena, Spotted with Plank As Onlookers Appease Him in Video

 - A video of Portable Zazu on the streets of Ilorin, Kwara state, has been trending online